 We follow up the initial email two days later with a reminder email and then ten days later with a review reminder.
 There's no real way to correlate the emails to buyers/non-buyers on Amazon so everyone will get the latter two emails regardless if they purchased/didn't purchase.
 It's a slight weakness but not major.

-For all of the links to our Amazon detail page, we send use an Amazon Associates affiliate code.
-It helps track our sales and we also get a kickback of course on the affiliate income.
+For all of the links to our Amazon detail page, we use an Amazon Associates affiliate code.
+It helps track our sales and we also get a kickback on the affiliate income.

 Advertising to Our Facebook Audience